Residency in Costa Rica

 Temporary.
 The temporary resident can apply for permanent residency after 3 years.

-Work permit:
+Work permit

 Yes.
 All residencies approved under this program have a built-in work permit.

-Vínculo by being the parent of a child born in Costa Rica
+Vínculo by being the parent of a child born in Costa Rica Application

 Applications based upon having a child born in Costa Rica are approved as permanent residents.
 The application can include the parent(s) and siblings (brothers and sisters) of the Costa Rican citizen.

-Parental Immigration Interview:
+Parental Immigration Interview

 The parents of the Costa Rican-born child may be required to attend an interview at Immigration to state the parents are committed to the support and care of the child.